ansible/lightbulb/facilitator/README.md

 ## Lightbulb Modules

-Lightbulb modules are collections of this content that have been to bundled to communicate and/or teach automating with Ansible based on objectives and scenarios.
-These modules are the "uses cases" that all Lightbulb content was specifically developed.
-The project has endeavored to be as modular and flexible as possible to make other uses possible.
+Lightbulb modules are collections of this content that have been bundled to communicate and/or teach automating with Ansible based on objectives and scenarios.
+These modules are the "use cases" that all Lightbulb content was specifically developed.
+The project has endeavored to be as modular and flexible to make other uses possible.

 ### Live Demostration

-**Scenario**: Quickly demonstrating how Ansible or Ansible Tower works to an audience that is has little to no knowledge on the topic.
+**Scenario**: Quickly demonstrating how Ansible or Ansible Tower works to an audience that has little to no knowledge on the topic.

 **Run Time**: ~5-10 minutes to briefly explain and execute one example.

 The content in `examples/` can be used to effectively demonstrate Ansible's features to supplement a presentation.
-These examples have been carefully currated to communicate how Ansible works in a simple and focused way and are easy to demonstrate live and in-action.
+These examples have been carefully curated to communicate how Ansible works in a simple and focused way and are easy to demonstrate live and in-action.

 For a basic linux server automation demonstration we recommend `examples/apache-basic-playbook`.
 This example is a single playbook you can put up on a screen with limited scrolling and virtually no file system navigation.
 For a slightly more sophisticated linux server example, use the Nginx variant in `examples/nginx-basic-playbook`.